Dirac231/EXP101/LINUX/LESSON_2/README.md

 ## Security Flags

-There are various protections that make the exploitation of a stack overflow more difficult.
+There are various protections that make the exploitation of a stack overflow more difficult, each of them with up and downsides.

+- NX Bit
+  - Marks the stack as non-executable.
+You can overwrite the `RIP`, but the code you place on the stack will not get executed by the binary.
+- ASLR & PIE
+  - ASLR Randomizes the stack and heap.
+Reaching the `RIP` or any other address will be very difficult, because these addresses will change after every execution.
+It depends on the OS, you can check if it's enabled with the command: `cat /proc/sys/kernel/randomize_va_space`, if the output is `2` then ASLR is enabled on your OS.
+  - PIE is an additional security measure that only works if ASLR is on.
+It randomizes addresses found in the binary region.
+These addresses are outside the stack, and are used to call standard libraries, like `LIBC`, that contains the `gets()` and `puts()`  functions, for example.